Jaguar XJR-12D Race Car Crashes At Goodwood Hillclimb

 In this year's Goodwood Hillclimb, one of the XJR race cars made an appearance with Justin Law of Don Law Racing at the helm – a nostalgic sight that aims to repeat what Law did over a decade ago in at the same event.

 But that didn't happen – at least not completely – as Law met an unfortunate accident during the Timed Shootout.
+As of this writing, there aren’t any details yet regarding the crash at Goodwood Festival of Speed, except for the live stream video that we embedded atop this page.
+You can catch the crash after the Porsche 962C (Alex Ames) run.

-As of this writing, there aren't any details yet regarding the details of the crash at Goodwood Festival of Speed, except for the video posted on YouTube that we embedded atop this page.
 In the footage, it looks like Law lost control at one part of the climb, spun, and hit the haystack.
 The race car sustained a lot of damages but from the in-cabin footage, Law seems fortunately unharmed.

 To recall, Law has set a scorching hot climb in 2009 inside a 7-liter V12-powered Jaguar XJR-8/9, setting a record time of 44.19.